oracle/node-oracledb/doc/api.md

 #### <a name="examplesodaawait"></a> 1.2.2 Example: Simple Oracle Document Access (SODA) in Node.js

-[node-oracledb's SODA API](#sodaoverview) can be used with Oracle Database 18 and above, when node-oracledb uses Oracle Client 18.5 or Oracle Client 19.3, or later.
+[node-oracledb's SODA API](#sodaoverview) can be used for document-style access with Oracle Database 18 and above, when node-oracledb uses Oracle Client 18.5 or Oracle Client 19.3, or later.
 Users require the CREATE TABLE privilege and the SODA_APP role.

 ```javascript
 // mysoda.js